I have faith in peoples’ ability for change and wholeness.

-Along the way, I learnt a lot about unhealthy relationships, trauma, anxiety, depression, and other blocks to fulfillment and growth.
+Along the way, I learned a lot about unhealthy relationships, trauma, anxiety, depression, and other blocks to fulfillment and growth.
 Through counselling and personal learning, I was able to work through old baggage, get a handle on my anxiety, and have healthy relationships with myself and others.

 My experience as a counsellor and as an individual has shown me firsthand that you can change your life for the better.
 I’m excited to work alongside you to help you create a life that fulfills you.